IP Policy vs. IP Strategy – Synergistic Approaches

 Differences between Policy and Strategy

-For example, the purpose of IP Strategy is to drive competitive advantage and business outcomes, whereas IP Policy provides a framework and guidelines for IP behaviour.
+The purpose of IP Strategy is to drive competitive advantage and business outcomes, whereas IP Policy provides a framework and guidelines for IP behaviour.

 The ownership of IP in IP strategy is typically developed at a more granular organisational or project level, whereas the principles behind it are set at a macro level - whether organisational, institutional, or national level.